myshell-ai/MyShell-TTS-Subnet/docs/miner.md

 In addition, you can add the `--pretrain_G path_to_your_pretrained_model_pth_file` to load the pretrained model.
 For example, the official MeloTTS model can be downloaded from the [Huggingface model hub](https://huggingface.co/myshell-ai/MeloTTS-English).

+> Warning: As for now, there is an incompatible issue between the pretrained model and the default model configuration.
+We've fixed it in the newest version.
+But if you are using an old version of this package, please edit the `config.json` file in the same folder as the `metadata.list` file and change the `n_speakers` in the `data` section from 1 to 256 and add an additional line `"num_languages": 10` in the model section.
+An example of a good configuration file is provided in the `docs/config.json`.
+Sorry for the inconvenience.

 ### 4. Listen to the generated audio
 After training, you can run the following command to generate audio from the text: